echronos/echronos/pm/reviews/arm_mpu_support/Stefan_Götz.0.md

 For example, I don't understand the benefit of putting "or" and "different permissions" in italics.
 Although clearly a matter of preference, how about limiting italic text to quotes and newly introduced or unusual terms?

+[sebastian.holzapfel: reduced excessive italics usage in some areas]

 Location: components/mpu-armv7m/docs.md:51
 Comment 4: Rework
 Does "it's" need to be "its" instead?